-The Romans were incredibly adapt and revolutionary with many aspects of their daily lives, but they also had some beliefs and actions that were more on the stranger side of things.
-Here’s a look at seven of those rather odd items.
+The Romans were incredibly adept and revolutionary with many aspects of their daily lives, but they also had some beliefs and actions that were more on the stranger side.
+Here’s a quick look at seven of those rather odd items.

 Good Luck Phallus

 The Romans used the phallus, or penis-shaped objects, as good luck charms.
 They used them in their homes as adornment, wore them as necklaces, and even used them as wind chimes.
 They were believed to fend off evil spirits and were objects that represented good health and good luck.

 The Romans took their use of urine very seriously.
 Emperor Vespasian in the first century AD even enacted a tax on urine.
 The urine tax came about because urine was used for cleaning laundry.
 That made it a commodity like detergent would be today.
 The ammonia in the urine bleached clothes, so it was gathered from bathhouses to be used and subsequently taxed for its use.
 The Romans also used urine to clean and whiten their teeth.
 That same ammonia in urine, like it acted as a bleach for laundry, gave Romans a pearly white smile.

 The Romans were well ahead of their time dealing with sewage and used flowing underground water to move waste away from the public bathhouses.
 The bathhouses of Roman times were public meeting spaces, and they would conduct business while doing their business.
 There were no stalls like we know today, only a row of places to sit in the room with holes that ran to the sewage system.
 The Romans would use a sponge on a stick to clean up, which was a public sponge, as only the wealthy had their own private sponges on a stick.
 It was washed in a gutter that flowed water continuously down near their feet, which made it ready for the next user.
 Keep in mind that it wasn’t like they had many other options available at the time.